algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 You'll want to create a data collection to host your saved model and your test data:

 1. Log in to your Algorithmia account and click your avatar which will show a dropdown of choices.
 Click **"Manage Data"**

 2. Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**

-3. Click on **“Add Collection”** under the “My Collections” section on your data collections page.
+3. Click on **“New Collection”** under the “My Hosted Data” section on your data collections page.
 Let's name ours "tensorflow_mnist_data"

 4. After you create your collection you can set the read and write access on your data collection.
 We are going to select **"Private"** since only you will be calling your algorithm in this instance.